This video will show you what to expect in the library when you return.

 You will need to “check in” at the front desk when you arrive in the Library so we can allocate you a desk.

-There are two booking slots available Monday to Friday in term time: 9:30 am – 12:30 am and 1:30 pm – 5:00 pm.
+There are two booking slots available Monday to Friday (9:30 am – 12:30 am, 1:30 pm – 5:00 pm).
 You can book up until the end of the slot, provided there are available places.
 Please leave promptly after your timeslot so that the study space can be cleaned.
-You may leave your belongings at your study space over lunch if you have also booked for the afternoon slot.
+You may leave your belongings at your study space over lunch if you have also booked for the weekday afternoon or evening slot.

 While working in the library you may take books from shelves for use in the library; however, please make sure that if you are handling books that will go back on the shelves that you are rigorous with hygiene.

 If you will no longer be able to make your slot, please cancel so that someone else can use it.
+You can do this via the link in your booking confirmation email, or contact the library directly.
 To ensure fairness, repeated no-shows may lose desk booking privileges for a period.

 Using the library without booking a study space

-At the moment, you may enter the library without booking a slot to use the computer and printer, or to return and collect books.
+At the moment, you may enter the library without booking a slot to use the computer and printer, or to browse, return and collect books.
 Please come to the Front Desk first so that we can keep track of numbers in the library.
-This policy will be under review throughout the term based on library usage.

 If you wish to return items, you may leave them on the red trolley in the Front Hall so that they can be returned on the system by staff.
 Books will be quarantined for up to 72 hours before being reshelved.